 Breathe Out, Breathe In

 Still Got That Hunger

-The Zombies, with Argent and Blunstone on board, have released four further albums between 1990 and 2015.
-I’ve barely heard them discussed, and I assume they’re best enjoyed by hardcore fans.
+The Zombies, with Argent and Blunstone in the lineup, have released four further albums between 1990 and 2015.
+I’ve barely heard them discussed, and I assume they’re mostly suitable for hardcore fans.

 10 Best Zombies Songs

 This Will Be Our Year